gayeeA/task_4/README.md

 ## Backend
 The logic is implemented in the views.py file:

--->Image Preprocessing:
+> Image Preprocessing:
 Grayscale conversion, Gaussian blur, histogram equalization, and thresholding.
--->Morphological Operations:
+> >Morphological Operations:
 Structuring element (ellipse) is used for morphological opening and closing.
--->Blood Group Determination:
+> Blood Group Determination:
 Agglutination in specific regions indicates the blood group and Rh factor.

 ## Frontend